 Wide reach.
 MoneyGram has approximately 350,000 agent locations in more than 200 countries and territories — with more than 30,000 of those locations in the US.

 Diverse transfer options.
 Customers can send money both online and in-person.
-You can pay using credit and debit cards, bank wires and cash.
+Pay using credit and debit cards, bank wires and cash.
 Be sure to select the payment option that best balances your desired transfer speed with the associated fees.

 Speed.
 With same-day delivery available at many locations (subject to the holiday hours and compliance with regulatory requirements), your recipient could have their money in as little as 10 minutes during normal business hours when picking up cash.
 When speed is important, cash pickup is typically your fastest option with MoneyGram.

 Delivery options.
-You can send money for pick up in different ways, including cash pickup, to a mobile wallet, directly to a Visa debit card in the US, to a bank account and even to inmates or to pay your bills.
+Send money for pickup in different ways, including cash pickup, to a mobile wallet, directly to a Visa debit card in the US, to a bank account and even to inmates or to pay your bills.

 Rewards.
-You can sign up to MoneyGram Plus Rewards, which gives you discounts on fees every few transfers you send.
+Sign up to MoneyGram Plus Rewards, which gives you discounts on fees every few transfers you send.

 What to be aware of with MoneyGram